描述Vitamin A metabolite. Stem cell differentiator.

 存放说明Store at -20°C. It is important to note that this product is reported to be light sensitive.
 Store In the Dark.
 Store under desiccating conditions.
 The product can be stored for up to 12 months.

-溶解度概述Soluble in DMSO to 25 mM and in ethanol to 50 mM (with warming)
+溶解度概述Soluble in DMSO to 25 mM and in ethanol to 10 mM

 Wherever possible, you should prepare and use solutions on the same day.
 However, if you need to make up stock solutions in advance, we recommend that you store the solution as aliquots in tightly sealed vials at -20°C. Generally, these will be useable for up to one month.
 Before use, and prior to opening the vial we recommend that you allow your product to equilibrate to room temperature for at least 1 hour.